dfohr/TetraltoRAIL/microservices-architecture.md

 ### Phase 1: Basic Infrastructure
 1. Create the geolocation service (simplest to test)
 2. Set up the basic visit tracking in the Django app
-3. Create a minimal analysis service that can receive events
+3. Create a minimal visitor analytics service that can receive events

 ### Phase 2: Core Functionality
-1. Implement visitor session management in the analysis service
+1. Implement visitor session management in the analytics service
 2. Create the notification service
 3. Connect all services to test the full flow